Types of Cybersecurity Threats

 Phishing

-Phishing is a form of cyber-attack in which criminals impersonate a trustworthy or legitimate source, usually requesting sensitive and personal information such as passwords and/or account details of the victim.
+Phishing is a form of cyber-attack in which criminals impersonate a trustworthy or legitimate source, usually requesting sensitive and personal information such as passwords and/or bank account details of the victim.
 Phishing scams commonly target victims via email in an attempt to get individuals or groups to visit a webpage, complete a fake form or download an attachment.
-Find out more about the different types of phishing, how to protect your email and how to prevent phishing.
+Find out more about the different types of phishing, how to protect your email and how to prevent one of the most common and dangerous internet threats.

 Ransomware